dfrappart/articles/podidentityjourney.md

 Nice !
 For information, Azure managed identity come in two flavors:

-- System assigned identity (SAI), whichis an identitydirectly associated with Azure services such as VMs or functions to list a few.
+- System assigned identity (SAI), which is an identity directly associated with Azure services such as VMs or functions to list a few.
-- User assigned identity (UAI), whic is an identity created beforehand in Azure, and then associated to a compatible service.
+- User assigned identity (UAI), which is an identity created beforehand in Azure, and then associated to a compatible service.

-**Note that only one SAI can be associated ot a service while we can have more than one UAI associated with a service instance.**
+**Note that only one SAI can be associated to a service while we can have more than one UAI associated with a service instance.**

 ![Illustration 2](./Img/podid03.png)